Ai Accountant

 Frequently Asked Questions

-How should a CA structure bank rules to minimize GST and TDS errors in Zoho or Tally?
+How should a CA structure bank rules to minimize GST and TDS errors in Tally or other accounting software?

 What narration tokens are most reliable for Indian banks, and how do I normalize them?